buschnyj/buschnyj.github.io/work.md

 [Inventables](http://inventables.com)

-Assisted with generating media for Carvey 3D carving machine (photo, video).
+- Assisted with generating media for Carvey 3D carving machine (photo, video).
+- Helped manage social media accounts.
+Doubled the number of Twitter followers to 30,000.
-Gained extensive insight into how to run and organize a company.
+- Gained extensive insight into how to run and organize a company.